 Parents Need to Know

 Parents need to know that Grade 7 Vocab Audios and Pics includes more than 200 vocabulary flash cards and quizzes to check for understanding.
-It gives tweens the ability to study using entertaining cartoon depictions and humorous (sometimes a bit controversial) audio examples of usage.
-The app also offers flexible features like search, the ability to save entries to a list of mastered words, and a flashcards mode.
-The graphics are crisp, navigation is intuitive, and the audio feature is great for kids who struggle with reading or who are auditory learners.
+It gives tweens the ability to study using entertaining cartoon depictions and humorous audio examples of usage.
+The app also offers flexible features such as search, the ability to save entries to a list of mastered words, and a flash cards mode.
+The graphics are crisp, navigation is intuitive, and the audio feature is nice for kids who struggle with reading or who are auditory learners.
 Entries also feature spot-on definitions and parts of speech.

 Even with all these great features, there's room for improvement.
 Definitions are generally right on, but cartoons are sometimes a bit off.
-For example, the word resume shows a team of baseball players standing on a field holding umbrellas during an electrical storm (!), assumedly before play resumed (in the future).
-While the usage "short story" on the back explains how the picture relates to the word resume, the image does not stand alone as it should.
-Settings don't seem to work well, and performance statistics are only available at the end of quizzes.
-With a scant 226 words at grade 7 level, kids will be left wanting more; if they haven't already used Grade 6 Vocab Audios and Pics, they could explore those words as well.
+For example, the word "resume" shows a team of baseball players standing on a field holding umbrellas during an electrical storm, presumably before play resumes (in the future).
+Though the usage "short story" on the back explains how the picture relates to the word "resume," the image does not stand alone as it should.
+Settings don't seem to work well, and performance statistics are only available at the ends of quizzes.
+With a scant 226 words, kids will be left wanting more; if they haven't already used Grade 6 Vocab Audios and Pics, they could explore those words as well.